team-14-dtu/DTUPay/README.md

 - [ ] Set up unit tests for each microservice
 - [ ] Make unit tests run together with end-to-end tests
 - [ ] Setup testing in a way that the project does not re-deploy if the tests fail
-- [ ] Setup the Dockerfile for the payment service
+- [ ] Setup the Dockerfile for the payment paymentService

 # How tos:
 ## Before you start